harikayedidi/Javascript-Projects/README.md

 My solutions for different open source projects

-horoscopechecker: Wrote simple daily horsocope checker in javascript pulling data from 2 different horoscope sites; also wrote html to see it live in action.
+horoscopechecker: Wrote simple daily horsocope checker in javascript pulling data from 2 different horoscope sites; added html to see it in action.